 The importance of each aspect of the tangible product will vary across products, situations, and individuals.
-For example, at age twenty, a consumer might choose a particular brand of new car (core product=transportation) based on features such as gas mileage, styling, and price (choice=Toyota Yaris); at age forty-five, the core product remains the same, while the tangible components such as quality level, power, features, and brand prestige become important (choice=Audi A6).
+For example, let’s say the core product is a car (transportation).
+At age twenty, a consumer might choose a particular brand of car based on features such as gas mileage, styling, and price: such as a Toyota Yaris.
+A consumer at the age of forty-five, while looking for the same core product, might be searching for different tangible components such as quality level, power, features, and brand prestige: choosing an Audi A6.

 The Augmented Product

 Every product is backed up by a host of supporting services.
 The augmented product includes the tangible product and all of the services that support it.
 Often, the buyer expects these services and would reject the tangible product if they were not available.
 For example, if you shop at a department store, you are likely focused on a core and tangible product that centers on the merchandise, but you will still expect the store to have restrooms, escalators, and elevators.
-Dow Chemical has earned a reputation as a company that will bend over backward in order to service an account.
+Dow Chemical, an American chemical and agricultural products manufacturer, has earned a reputation as a company that will bend over backward in order to service an account.
 It means that a Dow sales representative will visit a troubled farmer after hours in order to solve a serious problem.
 This extra service is an integral part of the augmented product and a key to their success.